f5devcentral/f5-agility-labs-sslviz/docs/class7/module4-Automation-Ansible/lab3.rst

 - **Secure Web Gateway as a Service (SWGaaS)**

   - Deploys an SWGaaS Service.
-  - |swgaas-link|: SWGaaS Service Playbook
+  - |swgaas-link| - SWGaaS Service Playbook
   - This playbook has dependencies on an existing Secure Web Gateway Per-Request Policy.
 This is provided within the Lab BIG-IP.

 |